BARK BREED 5 1

 Early Training and Socialization

-• Exposure to New Environments: Take your dog to different places, such as parks, pet stores, and busy streets, to help them become accustomed to different sights, sounds, and smells.
+• Exposure to New Environments: You should present your dog to various environments, such as parks along with pet stores together with busy streets, so they can adapt to different scents and audio cues.

 Basic Obedience Training